rydmike/flex_color_picker/README.md

 ```

-The colorPickerDialog is asynchronous boolean function that returns true if the user closed the dialog picker with the Select button.
-If Cancel was selected or user dismissed the dialog by clicking outside of it, false is returned.
+The `colorPickerDialog` is an asynchronous boolean function, that returns `true` if the user closed the dialog picker with the Select button.
+If Cancel was selected or user dismissed the dialog by clicking outside of it, `false` is returned.

 ```dart